Risk Management

 Risk Management Framework: A Structured Approach

 If you’re the type who loves structure, there are several risk management frameworks you can follow, like ISO 31000 or COSO.
-These frameworks offer a systematic approach to managing risks and can be quite handy.
+These frameworks offer a systematic approach to managing risks and can be very helpful.

 Investment Risks